IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 - **(Required)** A Linux server, the machine that runs Ansible.
     - RHEL8 is the operation system version we tested
-    - Ansible == 2.8 or 2.9
+    - Ansible == 2.9
     - This server **must not** be any of the IBM Cloud Infrastructure Center nodes
     - You can use a single LPAR server or virtual machine
       - Disk with at least 20 GiB
-- **(Optional)** A Bastion server, a machine that is used to configure DNS and Load Balancer for the Red Hat OpenShift installation
+- **(Optional)** A Bastion server, a machine that is used to configure DNS and Load Balancer for the Red Hat OpenShift installation.
-    - If you use your own existing DNS server and Load Balancer for the Red Hat OpenShift installation, the bastion server **is not** required.
     - If you have external or existing DNS server, but no Load Balancer for the Red Hat Openshift installation, please set `os_dns_domain` property, and then use a separate YAML `configure-haproxy` to configure the HAProxy in bastion server.
     - If you have existing Load Balancer, but no DNS server for the Red Hat Openshift installation, you can use a separate YAML `configure-dns` to configure the DNS server in bastion server.
     - If you don't have any existing DNS server or Load Balancer for the Red Hat Openshift installation, you need to create one Linux server as the bastion server and run playbook to configure DNS server and Load Balancer.
 You can also use the same Linux server that runs Ansible.
+    - If you want to deploy multiple Red Hat Openshift, please do not use the same bastion server to configure multiple Load Balancer, otherwise you may encounter x509 error.
     - The firewalld service should be enabled and running in bastion server.

 ### 2. Installation of packages on a Linux server